 While many see conflict as a sign of incompatibility, conflicts that most couples experience are signals that the relationship needs growth to occur.

 The feeling of disconnection from your partner can be used to find new horizons of communicating.
 Your sexless marriage can cause you to take a deep look at your integrity.
 It can teach you how to embody your deepest desires and how to truly want your partner and experience life-changing intimacy.

 Your relationship can be a foundation of profound growth and vitality.

 Even Abraham Maslow, famous for creating Maslow’s hierarchy of needs, argued that, without bonds of love and affection with others, we cannot go on to achieve our full potential as human beings.

 Our relationships have profound life lessons if we let them.
 If you don’t let those lessons sink in, then you are likely to prevent growth from occurring, which ultimately will leave you stuck in an unfulfilling relationship.

 Love has taught me eight powerful lessons.
-8 Ways Intimate Relationships Teach Us
+8 Things Intimate Relationships Teach Us